V-8 Times NovDec2006 (by Burns Cox) DOWNLOAD

 That's Fred Williamson's 35 Phaeton on the Cover.

-This photo, of our Original RG#24 Charter Members, came from the JulAug 1970 issue of the V-8 Times Magazine.
+This photo, our Original RG#24 Charter Members, is from the JulAug 1970 issue of the V-8 Times Magazine.

 The club only encompassed 1932-1940 Fords at that time.
 RG#24 came in 6 years later!

-Click to see the1st page of the Very FIRST Issue - Dec 1963
+Click to see the Very FIRST Issue - Dec 1963

 NovDec 1975 V8 Times